LungNoodle/lungsim/documentation/running.rst

 The pulmonary simulation library, as it's name suggests, is a library and as such the concept of running the library doesn't really exist.
 However you can make use of the applications that rely on this library.
 A small repository of applications is availble from `here <https://github.com/LungNoodle/lungapps>`_.

-Making Use of Virtual Environments
+Making use of virtual environments
 ==================================

 Possibly the best way to make use of the Aether library is through the python bindings made available through virtual environments.
 This allows a correspondance of library configuration to virtual environment that can be easily moved between i.e. for each build configuration Debug, Release we create a corresponding virtual environment.